daltwizney/leetkoding/README.md

-this is a repo where I do leetkodes in public o/
+this is a repo where I do leetcode problems in Kotlin in public o/

 you can open this in intellij idea.